che3sy/GetChromeOSWifiPassword/README.md

 10. You will see two files ending in .profile, the default.profile has all the wifi info
 11. type ``cat default.profile | grep Password`` to get wifi password (or any other info on the wifi)

+If you can connect to the network but not search for anything on google, then you might need to get a certificate for the wifi.
+To do this, find a chromebook that is enrolled and go to settings(in chrome) and search for certificates.
+Go and download all the server or authority certificates you see. if chrome://policy is unblocked, you could go their and also find the certifiates.
+After this, you can load the CA's on an unblocked Chromebook, and the wifi will work.

 # VIDEO: https://youtu.be/q45He6jypyA